qgis/QGIS-Documentation/docs/training_manual/map_composer/dynamic_layout.rst

    canvas map extent.
    Go to :guilabel:`Item Properties` again and choose the :guilabel:`Grids` section.
-   Insert a grid by clicking the |signPlus| button.
+   Insert a grid by clicking the |symbologyAdd| button.
    Click on :guilabel:`Modify grid ...` and set the :guilabel:`Interval` for :guilabel:`X`, :guilabel:`Y` and
    :guilabel:`Offset` according to the map scale you chose in the